 Knee surgery can be daunting and painful, with high risks and long recovery times.
 However, several alternatives to traditional knee surgery offer faster healing times and dramatic improvements in pain and function.
 This article will explore some of the most common alternatives to knee surgery, including physical therapy, steroid injections, and regenerative treatments.

-Physical Therapy as an Alternative to Knee Surgery
+Physical Therapy as one of the Alternatives to Knee Surgery

 Doctors often prescribe physical therapy as an initial treatment for specific knee injuries.
 A physical therapist can design a daily exercise program that includes stretching, strengthening exercises, massage, electrical stimulation, and even ultrasound treatments.
 These exercises can be used to reduce inflammation and swelling in the area while improving coordination and strength in the joint region.